 Tips on Passing Courses in College

-- 1Choose the Most Interesting.It's the first question to answer: "What do I like the most?"
+- 1It's the first question to answer: "What do I like the most?"
 After all, studying in high school, surviving college is about what you like doing, what you are passionate about, rather than the subject you got the best marks in.
 This is probably the biggest mistake people make when choosing their field of study.
-It will be so much easier to get good grades and complete a degree if you are interested and invested in your courses.Advertisement
+It will be so much easier to get good grades and complete a degree if you are interested and invested in your courses.Choose the Most Interesting.Advertisement

 - 2Be Punctual and Focused.Advertisement